The Alexander Technique for Singers

 And we are passionate about teaching singers the essential information they need to move, sing, breathe, practice and perform well.

-It consists of the following 4 core areas:
+It consists of 4 core areas:

 - Inspired Breathing – Learn how to breathe naturally and efficiently to become more “inspired” in your music-making

 - Deep Practicing – Discover new holistic ways to practice deeply and effectively

 - Confident Performing – Break through performing barriers and fears to perform with confidence

 A key aspect of the curriculum is INTEGRATION – learning how mind, body, voice and spirit merge into one unified and integrated whole to create deep and meaningful singing experiences.

 2018 Summer retreat participants playing & singing together